Umairkhanofficial/fastapicrud/README.md

 # FastAPI Python API

 This is a simple FastAPI Python API for managing student records.
+# pytest
+poetry run pytest

+This is a simple FastAPI Python API for managing student records.
 ## To Run Project
  poetry run dev
 1.